Ancient Iranian religion: Ahura Mazda

 Ahura Mazda ("Wise Lord") was probably the main god in pantheon of the pre-Zoroastrian Iranians.
-In both the religion of Darius, Xerxes and Zoroaster, he was worshipped as the supreme god to the point that the rest were almost excluded.
+In the religion of Darius, Xerxes and Zoroaster, he was worshipped as the supreme god to the point that the rest were almost excluded.
 He is chiefly considered the creator of the universe and the one who maintains cosmic and social order, arta.
 In his inscriptions, Darius derives his source of authority from Ahura Mazda and makes it clear that political stability and order through law imitates the model set out by the Creator.
 Through interrogative discourse, an ancient Indo-European poetic device, Zoroaster asks: "Who is the original father of arta?
 Who established the paths of the sun and the stars?
 Who is it through whom the moon now waxes now wanes?
 Who supports the earth below and (keeps) the heavens (above) from falling down?
 Who yokes the two steeds to the wind and the clouds?...
 Who fashioned honoured Devotion together with Dominion?
 Who made... a son respectful of his father?"

 Neither the Avesta nor the Achaemenid inscriptions identify Ahura Mazda with a natural phenomenon.
 In the hymn of the goddess Rti (Reward), Ahura Mazda is identified as her father and Spenta Ariamati (Earth) as her mother.
 This implies that he has assumed the role of the Indo-European Father Heaven (*Diēus Pater, Vedic Dyaus Pitar), who is paired with Mother Earth.
 Herodotus apparently makes this identification when stating that Zeus in Persian mythology "is the whole circle of heavens".
 Zeus is also equated with Oromazes (Ahura Mazda) in other Greek sources.
 These Greeks made this comparison because of Ahura Mazda's role as father and chief god of the pantheon.
 His name implies that he was sought by worshippers for his wisdom.
 Based on the expressions of Darius and Zoroaster, it is reasonable to assume that he was the object of a personal devotion which seems to have been absent with other deities.